tylerlong/electron-iohook/README.md

 ```

-## How to build the latest prebuilt
+## How to build the latest prebuilds

 Git clone official [iohook](https://github.com/wilix-team/iohook).